 An ac reference source shall be used to provide input voltage to the UUT.
 As is specified in IEC 62301, the input to the UUT shall be the specified voltage $\pm 1\%$ and the specified frequency $\pm 1\%$.
-The UUT shall be tested at two voltage and frequency combinations: 115 V at 60 Hz and 230 V at 50 Hz if its nameplate input voltage and frequency indicate that it can operate safely under both conditions.
-If testing at both conditions is not possible, the UUT shall be tested at one of the above voltage and frequency combinations that is closest to its nameplate input voltage and frequency.
+The UUT shall be tested at one of two voltage and frequency combinations: 115 V at 60 Hz or 230 V at 60 Hz.

+The UUT shall be tested at one of the above voltage and frequency combinations that is closest to its nameplate input voltage and frequency.
 If voltage and/or frequency ranges are not specified by the manufacturer (or the nameplate value is unclear), the UUT shall not be tested.